Yugi Mutou: In Yu-Gi-Oh!

-Yugi Mutou is the main protagonist of the story.
+Yugi Mutou is the titular main protagonist of the story.
 In the manga's first chapter, he tries to complete the Millennium Puzzle (千年パズル, Sennen Pazuru), one of the seven Millennium Items and an ancient Egyptian artifact, in hopes it will grant his wish of obtaining friends.
 However, he is bullied by two classmates, Katsuya Jonouchi and Hiroto Honda (Tristan Taylor in the English anime), with the former stealing a piece of the puzzle.
 When the school's hall monitor Ushio beats them up, Yugi comes to the bullies' defense and is beaten up by Ushio in the process.
 This causes Jonouchi to return the stolen piece to Yugi's grandfather Sugoroku, who later gives Yugi the piece.
 Yugi is able to complete the Millennium Puzzle, causing him to become possessed by another person.
 According to the book of the dead, whoever solves the Millennium puzzle inherits the Dark Games and becomes the guardian of right who passes judgement on evil.
 The second personality inhabiting Yugi's body, who is referred to as Dark Yugi and, in the manga, is known by epithets such as the Game King (遊戯王, Yūgiō), helps Yugi when he is in trouble.
 He challenges bullies and criminals to occult judgment games called Dark Games (闇のゲーム, Yami no Gēmu) and enforces Penalty Games (罰ゲーム, Batsu Gēmu) to enact justice against evil—the default powers of a Millennium Item wielder.

 After Dark Yugi defeats Ushio in a game, Yugi becomes friends with Jonouchi.
 Across the following chapters, he also forms bonds with other characters, most notably his crush, Anzu Mazaki (Téa Gardner in the English anime), who develops a crush on Yugi's alter-ego, and Honda.
 He also meets Seto Kaiba, who is obsessed with the card game Duel Monsters.
 He takes the Blue Eyes White-Dragon from Yugi while at school—the card actually belonging to Yugi's grandfather, Sugoroku Mutou (Solomon Muto in the English dub), who got it from a friend— and swaps it for a fake.
 After Kaiba destroys the card and psychologically tortures Sugoroku, Yugi and his friends enter Kaiba's Death-T challenge to stop him.
 Yugi and Kaiba duel, and after Yugi defeats him it results in a rivalry, as Kaiba seeks to have a rematch against both Yugi and Dark Yugi.